Directors & Co-founders

 Dr Lauren Hamilton, Health Psychologist

 Available Monday & Tuesday

-Lauren is an endorsed Health Psychologist who's life mission is helping people make day-to-day changes that lead to healthier, happier lives.
-She works with adults and older adults on issues including getting back on track with health goals, adapting to chronic illness, stress, anxiety, pregnancy related issues, sexual and relationship issues (for individuals not couples).
-Lauren takes a warm and solution-focused approach to working with her clients and uses positive psychology strategies (e.g., strengths-based work, self-compassion, and mindfulness), acceptance and commitment therapy and cognitive-behavioural therapy.
+Lauren is an endorsed Health Psychologist empowering people to make day-to-day changes that lead to healthier, happier lives.
+Lauren works in three psychology paradigms - Health, Sport and Exercise – for both wellbeing and performance.
+She works with adults adults on issues including getting back on track with health goals and adapting to illness or injury.
+Lauren also has experience working with people on their stress management, pregnancy related issues and sexual and relationship issues (for individuals not couples).
+Lauren takes a warm and solution-focused approach to working with her clients and uses positive psychology strategies (e.g., strengths-based work, self-compassion, and mindfulness), ACT and CBT.
 Lauren believes in the innate human power to adapt and overcoming life’s challenges, and examined this topic in her doctoral research.
 Lauren is originally from sunny Queensland but has adopted Melbourne as home.